Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 ## Pyception! · A Tutorial
 With that out of the way, let me show you how to play the game.
-If you're unfamiliar with the rules for snake, they are as follows:
+If you're unfamiliar with the rules of snake, they are as follows:

 1. You control a snake which moves in a 1 of 4 directions (up, down, left, right) that can be changed using the arrow keys.